 - Dried fruit - Usually a selection of Medjool dates, golden raisins, currants, dried cranberries and tart cherries.

-- Vanilla extract - Try to buy vanilla extract and not vanilla essence/imitation vanilla flavour.
+- Vanilla extract - Try to buy vanilla extract and not vanilla essence/imitation vanilla flavor.
 Vanilla extract tastes way better and you can get away with using less because of that.
 Extract is made with actual vanilla, whereas vanilla essence or imitation vanilla doesn't have a drop of real vanilla in it.
-It is artificially flavoured (sometimes with castoreum which comes from beaver butts, although thankfully that very un-vegan practice isn't very common anymore).
+It is artificially flavored (sometimes with castoreum which comes from beaver butts, although thankfully that very un-vegan practice isn't very common anymore).

 - Pasta - Spaghetti, penne, rigatoni, macaroni, orzo, couscous.

 - Rice - Long grain, basmati, brown rice and risotto rice (for risotto and rice pudding).